 Bow Bells, 116 Bow Road, London, E3 3AA

 This haunted pub must be unique as it is the only one I know where it is the ladies who are most likely to encounter the main spirit.
 For the ladies toilets have an alarming way of flushing by themselves when someone is sitting on them.
-However, the other ghost can be experienced by anyone as it appears as a mist that rises for the floor of the bar.
+However, the Bow Bell's other ghost can be experienced by anyone as it appears as a mist that rises for the floor of the bar.

 Flask, 77 Highgate West Hill, London, N6 6BU

-Built in the 18th century and one time 'local' of William Hogarth, this pub is haunted by a phantom woman.
+Built in the 18th century and one time 'local' of William Hogarth, the Flask is haunted by a phantom woman.
 No-one knows who she is although some say she is a former pub worker who killed herself and others that she is in some way connected with the bullet that is embedded in the wall of the 'snug bar'.
 Whatever her origin, she is rarely seen but makes her presence known by the temperature suddenly dropping, the ceiling lights swaying for no apparent reason, glasses being moved by invisible hands and the feeling of a gentle breath on the back of the neck.

 George Inn, 77 Borough High Street, SE1 1NH